CiscoDevNet/terraform-provider-nxos/docs/data-sources/bgp_address_family.md

 - `adv_l2vpn_evpn` (String) Enable or disable the advertisement of L2VPN EVPN routes.
 - `adv_only_act_routes` (String) Advertise only active routes to peers
 - `adv_phyip_for_type5_routes` (String) Advertise physical IP for type-5 routes
-- `critical_nexthop_timeout` (Number) The next-hop address tracking delay timer for critical next-hop reachability routes.
+- `critical_nexthop_timeout` (String) The next-hop address tracking delay timer for critical next-hop reachability routes.
 - `def_inf_originate` (String) Enable or disable the default-information originate.
 - `id` (String) The distinguished name of the object.
 - `max_ecmp_paths` (Number) Maximum number of ECMP paths.